 One could very well argue that what I was doing on a night like this was...
 Immoral, at best...

-No. Most people would think this absolutely disrespectful.
+No. Most people would think this disrespectful.

-I was dragging a drunk blonde woman whose name I can barely remember to the bathroom (so she wouldn't puke on my sofa), tightly holding her arm, when I recognized a silhouette at the end of the hall.
-"Hey, Penelope, someone's knocking!"
+I was dragging a drunk blonde woman whose name I couldn't remember to the bathroom (so she wouldn't puke on my sofa).
+One arm over my shoulder, baby steps.

 ~

 "...
-Whatever," I muttered to myself.
+Whatever," I sighed.
 "It's fine."

-Assessing the current situation, I was aware of a messy bathroom floor, a ruined sweater, a dozen college students I barely knew clouding my space, and an apartment (mine) that seemed to have turned into a fucking circus.
+Assessing the current situation, I was aware of a messy bathroom floor, a ruined sweater, a dozen people I didn't know clouding my personal space, and an apartment (mine) that seemed more akin to a damn circus.
+All hell had broken loose inside my apartment, and I could barely remember how it all started.

 "Are you really okay with this?"
 The person asked.
 He was another unrecognizable invitee.

+"Your mom died yesterday."
+He stated, his expression a blur.
+Something inside my chest shrank at the sound of his words.
 "Are you okay with this shitshow?"
 He pointed to the entire room with his chin.
-"Didn't you have her funeral, like...
-This morning?"
+"Didn't you have her funeral, like... this morning?"

 The stranger's words echoed through the room.